 When can you climb the Bodie Island Lighthouse?

 The Bodie Island Lighthouse is open for climbers from the third Friday in April to Columbus Day in October.
-Ticket sales begin at 9 a.m. daily, with tours running every 20 minutes until the last climb at 4:30 p.m.
+Tickets can only be purchased from www.recreation.gov on the day of your intended climb.
+Ticket sales begin at 7 a.m. daily, with tours running every 30 minutes from 9am to 5:30pm.

 Can you climb the Bodie Island Lighthouse at night?